geraldopmj/Arqueokit/README.md

 ✅ Create radial point grids from points (common method for archaeological site delimitation in Brazil)
 - Faster Bivariate maps
 ✅ Generate a bivariate raster from two rasters
-✅ Generate a bivariate RGB raster, already symbolized, and provide a PNG legend ready for maps
+✅ Generate a bivariate RGB raster, already symbolized, and provide a PNG legend ready for layouts
 - Charts without leaving QGIS
 ✅ Create a burndown chart based on a date attribute (useful for team coordination during surveying)
 ✅ Create a Count Unique graph for a single attribute (used during LULC sampling to maintain sample balance)